What's the Story Morning Glory

 Since citrus is plentiful this time of year, we’ve been buying kilos of oranges and mandalinas only to have them vaporize within a day.
 If only green vegetables were this popular in our house.....

-Before they got inhaled, we were able to snag a couple for these ‘healthy-ish’ Morning Glory muffins.
-Gotta confess, the name is a total turn-off but they are super tasty and chock full of everything-but-the-kitchen sink, which is probably a more apt name for them.
-They are great for breakfast, or anytime and the recipe is adaptable to include different types of nuts and dried fruits, if you like.
+Before they got inhaled, we were able to snag a couple of oranges for these ‘healthy-ish’ Morning Glory muffins.
+Gotta confess, the name is a total turn-off but they are super tasty and chock full of everything-but-the-kitchen-sink, which is probably a more apt name for them.
+They are great for breakfast, or anytime and the recipe is adaptable to include different types of nuts and dried fruits if you like.
 You can even substitute gluten-free flour for whole wheat flour, though it may need a longer baking time to completely cook.
 They'll keep outside for a couple of days, but since they do have a high moisture content, it is advisable to put them in the refrigerator, or freezer to eat later.

 2 cups (227g) whole wheat flour